lifangchen2021/DiffraLab/README.md

 ## 📝 Citation
 If you use DiffraLab in your teaching, publication, or project, please cite:

-Chen, L. F. (2025).
-DiffraLab: An Educational Platform for Neutron and X-ray Diffraction Simulation.
-GitHub. [https://github.com/lifangchen2021/DiffraLab](https://github.com/lifangchen2021/DiffaLab)
+Chen, L. F., & Chen, Y.-L. (2025).
+DiffraLab: An Interactive Simulation Platform for Exploring Neutron and X-ray Diffraction Principles in Undergraduate Education.
+GitHub. https://github.com/lifangchen2021/DiffraLab

 ---